checkupjs/checkupjs.github.io/docs/api/cli/checkup-task-runner.md

 <a name="CheckupTaskRunner+hasTaskFilter"></a>

 ### checkupTaskRunner.hasTaskFilter ⇒ <code>boolean</code>
-Check if user provides task filter by using --task, --category or --group
+Check if user provides task filter by using task, category or group

 **Kind**: instance property of [<code>CheckupTaskRunner</code>](#CheckupTaskRunner)
 <a name="CheckupTaskRunner+getAvailableTasks"></a>